Same-Day Appointments Available Call (605) 376-2130

 No tools

+Drive normally for 5–10 minutes at city speeds, then park immediately.
 Put on gloves.
-Go to each wheel and carefully hover your palm about 2 inches from the rim — don't touch it directly, it can be extremely hot.
-You're checking which rim radiates more heat than the others.
+Go to each wheel and hover your palm about 2 inches from the rim — don't touch it, it can be extremely hot.
+You're looking for which rim radiates more heat than the other three.

 1